 A testament in Portugal can be made without hiring an executor as it is made in other European countries.
-More than that, a will comprises the information that the closest relatives will manage the estate in this case.
+A will comprises the information that the closest relatives will manage the estate in this case.
 The closed wills, for example, can be written and created in private and then notarized to a public notary.
-As for public testaments in Portugal, which are the most commonly used in this country, these are signed in front of a public notary who needs to explain the entire procedure, and also in front of two witnesses.
-It is important to check the fees involved when drafting a public will, and also solicit legal advice from our lawyers in Portugal.
+As for public testaments in Portugal, these are signed in front of a public notary who needs to explain the entire procedure, and also in front of two witnesses.
+It is important to check the fees involved when drafting a public will.
+You can solicit legal advice from our lawyers in Portugal.

 Do I need an attorney for my will in Portugal?

-Yes, it is recommended to consider the legal advice of a Portuguese lawyer if you are a foreigner in this country and you need to make a will.
+It is recommended to consider the legal advice of a Portuguese lawyer if you are a foreigner and you need to make a will.
 All countries have specific rules regarding testaments, but the majority respects international laws.
-Also, if you are a successor from abroad and you have relatives in Portugal who passed away and left a testament, it is important to consider the legal advice of a lawyer in Portugal.
+If you are a successor from abroad and you have relatives in Portugal who left a testament, consider the legal advice of a lawyer in Portugal.
 As for a notary, this is needed when the transaction of assets is made to successors in Portugal.
-This is also a case where you should consider legal recommendations and support.
+This is also a case where you should consider legal recommendations.

 Do I need to consider the forced heirship in Portugal?

 If you are a foreign citizen in Portugal, you should know that foreign legislation is applicable in your case.
 This means that forced heirship rules in Portugal cannot be imposed, and you can make your testament as you wish.
-The case might seem complex and might prolong or successor of non-residents in Portugal, therefore, it is recommended to benefit from the legal services provided by a law firm in Portugal, with expertise in this area.
+The case might seem complex and might prolong or successor of non-residents in Portugal.
+Therefore, it is recommended to benefit from the legal services provided by a law firm in Portugal, with expertise in Portuguese inheritance tax.

 Asking for a power of attorney

-If you are a person wanting to make a will or if you are a successor looking to inherit the assets, you should know that you can appoint our lawyers with a power of attorney and let us handle all the issues involved.
+If you are a person wanting to make a will or if you are a successor looking to inherit the assets, you should know that you can appoint our lawyers with a power of attorney.
 The deeds of acceptance of the legacy can enter our attention if you let us work on your behalf with a power of attorney in Portugal.
-It is good to know that a power of attorney can be created and used for a specific period of time until all the inheritance matters have been solved.
-Let our team of advisors provide you with comprehensive information and legal advice in this matter.

 Selling an inherited property in Portugal